luxonis/depthai-docs-website/source/pages/tutorials/esp32.rst

 - You could run spatial object detections and/or object tracking pipeline on the VPU and send tracklets with spatial data over the SPI to the ESP32.
 On ESP32 you could run some simple filtering and/or NN result decoding and then send final results to the cloud
 - ESP32 can also flash DepthAI bootloader and/or pipeline, which means OTA (over-the-air) updates are supported.
 - We have an example for both sending a `whole image <https://github.com/luxonis/esp32-spi-message-demo/tree/main/jpeg_demo>`__ and `part of an image <https://github.com/luxonis/esp32-spi-message-demo/tree/main/image_part>`__ through the SPI from the VPU to the ESP32
-- Pipeline on the VPU could be configured to send system information (using :ref:`SystemLogger` node) to the ESP32 which would forward them to a logging platform
+- Pipeline on the VPU could be configured to send system information (using `SystemLogger <https://docs.luxonis.com/projects/api/en/latest/components/nodes/system_logger/>`__ node) to the ESP32 which would forward them to a logging platform
 - ESP32 also has Bluetooth capabilities, so you could forward the data from the ESP32 to a smartphone

 How to get started with the development